What does “dig one well” mean & more importantly, how can it help you sleep better & improve your health & well-being?

 Growing a Successful Business

 A related business example is the pretty famous “ONE Thing“.
-They ask, “what ONE thing (could I do that) would make all other things (on my list) unnecessary?”.
-Sounds like one well to me!
+In this book the authors ask, “what ONE thing (could I do that) would make all other things (on my list) unnecessary?”.
+Sounds like digging one well to me!